Raspberry Digital Signage

 - Small Business Computing, 5 Open Source Digital Signs for Small Businesses

 Raspberry Slideshow is focused on quick-to-set-up image and video slideshows for the Raspberry Pi.
 Insert a USB key with image/video files or retrieval informations and boot: the system will display a slideshow of them in a full-screen view.
-See the home page for media slideshow digital signage.
+Designed for media slideshow digital signage.

 Raspberry Slideshow is in enlisted in the directory of Distrowatch.